CamilYed/CamilYed/README.md

 ---

 ## 📝 Blog
-I regularly write about software engineering, architecture, and related topics on my [blog](https://camilyed.github.io/).
-Check it out for deeper insights, practical advice, and industry trends that I share from my experiences.
+I regularly write about a wide range of topics on my blog, from software engineering and architecture to reflections on personal experiences and challenges.
+You’ll find deeper insights, practical advice, and industry trends alongside stories that resonate on a more personal level.

+I am always open to new challenges where I can combine my technical expertise with a strategic mindset to build systems that are scalable, adaptable, and aligned with real-world needs.

 I am always looking for new challenges where I can combine my technical expertise with a strategic mindset to build systems that are **scalable**, **adaptable**, and **business-driven**.